sheldonucr/ucr-eecs168-lab/lab2/README.md

 ### Objective

 Lab 2 is to learn how to design your layout, validate with DRC and LVS.
-You will learn three IC design tools (Custom Designer, IP Validator) and design inverter and NAND gates in this lab and the followings are expected to be delivered in your lab report.
+You will learn three IC design tools (Layout using Custom Compiler, DRC and LVS using IC Validator) and design inverter and NAND gates in this lab.

 ## Lab Report Due

-* One week.

-* by 10:59am on 1/27
+* Prior to Lab 3.

 # Lab/Tutorial 2